Hadeerhub/Hadeerhub/README.md

 - 👋 Hi, I’m @Hadeerhub
-- 👀 I’m interested in AI and cyber security
+- 👀 I’m interested in AI and Data Science
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI and Data Analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...